Herbert Pell: Early life

 Pell was born in New York City on February 16, 1884.
 He was the elder son of two children born to Katherine Lorillard (née Kernochan) Pell (1858–1917) and Herbert Claiborne Pell (1853–1926).
 His younger brother was Clarence Cecil Pell (1885–1964).
 He was a great-grandson of U.S. Representative John Francis Hamtramck Claiborne, and great-great-grandnephew of William Charles Cole Claiborne and Nathaniel Herbert Claiborne.
 Through his mother and maternal grandparents, James Powell Kernochan and Catherine (née Lorillard) Kernochan, the daughter of Pierre Lorillard III, he inherited a share of the Lorillard Tobacco fortune.
 He was also a direct descendant of Wampage I, a Siwanoy chieftain, as reflected in a Congressional Record entry relating to his son Claiborne Pell.

 Pell was educated at the Pomfret School, in Connecticut.
 He attended Harvard University, Columbia University, and New York University, but did not complete a degree.
+At Harvard, Pell became friends with one of his classmates, the future president Franklin D. Roosevelt, which was to later on benefit his diplomatic career as Roosevelt distrusted the professional diplomats of the State Department and much preferred to appoint his friends as diplomats.
+Pell was one of the few people allowed to address Roosevelt as "Frank", a term that normally offended him.
+Pell first met Roosevelt in 1902 during the fall semester as freshmen at Harvard and he remained in close contact with until January 1945 when Roosevelt abruptly terminated their friendship.
+Pell was generally known to his friends as "Bertie" and he was rarely referred to as Herbert.